Distilling HF and HCl

 Get ready to remove the distilled acid (left) and residual acid in the source bottle (right).
 Orient the box to make this as easy for you as possible.

 Rinse the distilled acid bottle cap in DI water.
-Then unscrew the distilled acid bottle from the elbow and put the cap on the bottle.
+Then unscrew the distilled acid bottle from the elbow and put on the cap.
 This bottle can go back in its proper plastic acid bucket.

 Take the source bottle cap and use it to cover the open end of the elbow.
 Bring the assembly over to the ICP-MS prep hood.